 7. Clients Served: I work with a variety of clients in individual, couples/partner, family and group counseling formats.

 8. Code of Conduct: As a Licensed Clinical Social Worker, I am required by state laws to adhere to a code of conduct for practice.
-A copy of this code is available on request or through the LA, NC and/or WA Social Work Licensing Boards.
+A copy of this code is available on request or through the LA & NC Social Work Licensing Boards.

 9. Privileged Communications: Materials revealed in counseling will remain strictly confidential with the following exceptions: a.
 The client signs a written release of information indicating informed consent of such release, including those required by health insurance companies. b.
 The client expresses intent to harm him/herself or someone else. c.
 There is reasonable suspicion of abuse or neglect of a child, elderly person over age 60 or a dependent adult. d.
 A court order is received requiring legal disclosure of information.
 It is my policy to assert privileged communication on behalf of the client and the right to consult with the client if at all possible, except during an emergency, before mandated disclosure.
 I will endeavor to apprise clients of all mandated disclosures as conceivable.
 In the event of couples, marriage or family counseling, material obtained from an adult client individually may be shared with the client’s spouse, partner or other family members only with the client’s permission.
 Any material obtained from a minor client may be shared with that client’s parents or guardian.
 9. Emergency Situations: If an emergency should arise, you may seek help through hospital emergency rooms or by calling 911.